-Thereafter, the Commissioner, LTU-VAT issued an order dated 18 May, 2015 purporting to dispose of the show cause notice and finalise the demand at BDT 10,232,331,083 as SIM tax.
-The revised demand includes substantially all replacements done by Grameenphone between July, 2007 and December, 2011.
+Thereafter, the Commissioner, LTU-VAT issued an order dated 18 May 2015 purporting to dispose of the show cause notice and finalize the demand at BDT 10,232,331,083 as SIM tax.
+The revised demand includes substantially all replacements done by Grameenphone between July 2007 and December 2011.

-At this juncture, Grameenphone filed an appeal before the Customs, Excise & VAT Appellate Tribunal under Section 42(1) (Kha) of the VAT Act 1991 against the demand.
+At this juncture, Grameenphone filed an appeal before the Customs, Excise & VAT Appellate Tribunal under Section 42(1)(Kha) of the VAT Act 1991 against the demand.
 Even though Grameenphone believes that the claim against it is not likely to be legally enforceable, 10% of the disputed amount was deposited at the time of appeal due to statutory requirement.
 Since the claim is not likely to be legally enforceable, any payment related to this claim is likely to be recoverable after the resolution of this issue.
 Grameenphone considered the deposit as a contingent asset under IAS 37 Provisions, Contingent Liabilities and Contingent Assets.

-On 5 June, 2017, the VAT Appellate Tribunal dismissed the Appeals filed by Grameenphone and other mobile operators.
-Subsequently on 19 July, 2017, challenging the said Judgment & Order of the Tribunal, Grameenphone filed a VAT Appeal before the Hon'ble HCD wherein the Hon'ble HCD has stayed the operation of the Judgment & Order of the Tribunal.
-The Hon'ble HCD fixed the appeal for hearing which will be concluded as per accommodation of the court.
+On 5 June 2017, the VAT Appellate Tribunal dismissed the Appeals filed by Grameenphone and other mobile operators.
+Subsequently on 19 July 2017, challenging the said Judgment & Order of the Tribunal, Grameenphone filed a VAT Appeal before the Hon'ble HCD wherein the Hon'ble HCD has stayed the operation of the Judgment & Order of the Tribunal.
+The appeal has been fixed for hearing along with other operators' appeals and will be heard as per accommodation of the Hon'ble Court.

-Further, subsequently without conducting any investigation and based on the assumption that Grameenphone evaded SIM tax by selling new connections in the name of replacement SIMs, LTU-VAT issued the final demand for BDT 3,789,537,820 for the period July, 2012 to June, 2015.
-On 20 February, 2018, Grameenphone filed appeal before the Customs, Excise and VAT Appellate Tribunal against the demand upon depositing 10% of the demanded amount as appeal fee due to statutory requirement and considered the deposit as a contingent asset under IAS 37 Provisions, Contingent Liabilities and Contingent Assets.
-On 23 March, 2019 the Tribunal passed judgment against Grameenphone and on 27 June, 2019 Grameenphone filed appeal before the Hon'ble HCD.
-On 27 August, 2019, the Hon'ble HCD stayed the operation of the judgment passed by the Tribunal.
-The appeal is now pending before the Hon'ble HCD for adjudication.
+Further, subsequently without conducting any investigation and based on the assumption that Grameenphone evaded SIM tax by selling new connections in the name of replacement SIMs, LTU-VAT issued the final demand for BDT 3,789,537,820 for the period July 2012 to June 2015.
+On 20 February 2018, Grameenphone filed appeal before the Customs, Excise and VAT Appellate Tribunal against the demand upon depositing 10% of the demanded amount as appeal fee due to statutory requirement and considered the deposit as a contingent asset under IAS 37 Provisions, Contingent Liabilities and Contingent Assets.
+On 23 March 2019 the Tribunal passed judgment against Grameenphone and on 27 June 2019 Grameenphone filed appeal before the Hon'ble HCD.
+On 27 August 2019, the Hon'ble HCD stayed the operation of the judgment passed by the Tribunal.
+The appeal has been fixed for hearing along with other operators' appeals and will be heard as per accommodation of the Hon'ble Court.

-Subsequently during November, 2017, the Commissioner of LTU-VAT issued a separate show-cause notice for the similar issue covering the period from January, 2012 to June, 2012 for an amount of BDT 823,342,916.
+Subsequently during November 2017, the commissioner of LTU-VAT issued a separate show-cause notice for the similar issue covering the period from January 2012 to June 2012 for an amount of BDT 823,342,916.
 As per provision of the VAT Act-1991 which was prevailing at that point of time, LTU-VAT cannot claim any amount beyond 5 years, hence the claim is time barred.
 Grameenphone replied to the show cause notice accordingly.
-Subsequently the hearing before the LTU-VAT Commissioner took place on 31 January, 2019 following which LTU-VAT has not concluded on the demand yet although the statutory limitation to conclude such demand was 120 days from issuance of the show-cause i.e. 23 November, 2017.
+Subsequently the hearing before the LTU-VAT Commissioner took place on 31 January 2019 following which LTU-VAT has not concluded on the demand yet although the statutory limitation to conclude such demand was 120 days from issuance of the show-cause i.e. 23 November 2017.

-Out of this NBR claim, BDT 10,232,331,083 are also part of BTRC audit claim dated 02 April, 2019 as discussed in Note 45(a) above.
+Out of this NBR claim, BDT 10,232,331,083 are also part of BTRC audit claim dated 02 April 2019 as discussed in Note 45(a) above.